 What can a package include?
 Cabinets, drawers, grill, refrigerator, burner, and more.

-If you decide to buy stone look for a seller who is going to agree for you to check your slab features.
+If you decide to buy a stone, look for a seller who will agree to check your slab features.

 I hope this article helped you in designing your outdoor kitchen on a patio.
 Was there a tip you found especially useful?
-Or maybe you want to share your tip, so others can take this process easier?
-Please share your thoughts in comments section.
+Or maybe you want to share your tip, so others can make this process easier?
+Please share your thoughts in the comments section.